An Overview of Plastic Recycling

 Plastics are durable, lightweight and inexpensive materials.
-They can readily be molded into various products which find uses in a wide assortment of applications.
-As a result, the production and uses of plastics have increased in the last few decades.
+They can readily be molded into various products which find uses in a plethora of applications.
 Every year, more than 100 million tons of plastics are manufactured across the globe.
 Around 200 billion pounds of new plastic material is thermoformed, foamed, laminated and extruded into millions of packages and products.
 Consequently, the reuse, recovery and the recycling of plastics are extremely important.

 What Plastics Are Recyclable?

 There are six common types of plastics.
 Following are some typical products you will find for each of plastic:

 PS (Polystyrene) – Example: foam hot drink cups, plastic cutlery, containers, and yogurt.

 PP (Polypropylene) – Example: lunch boxes, take-out food containers, ice cream containers.